Assessing Student Learning

 - Summative Assessments: The IFL's instructional materials also include summative assessments that are designed to assess students' learning at the end of units and sets of lessons.
 Summative assessments include scaffolded and independent tasks that ask students to use, apply, and synthesize what they have learned.

 Many state assessments include performance-based assessments (PBAs).
 To prepare students for these assessments, the IFL offers PBAs in English language arts, history, mathematics, and science.
 Designed as practice assessments for students, our PBAs help teachers identify what students know and can do and determine next steps for instruction.
-Visit our content-area pages to see the PBAs we offer in each content area.
+Click on the icons below to see the PBAs we offer in each content area.
+Download free samples of our performance-based assessments.

 Assessing Classroom Instruction